shridhar-benni/iQGateway_assignment/README.md

-# Maralia Infected cell Detection App
+# Maralia Infected Cell Detection App

+## A Project that shows how to build Streamlit app for Image Classification using Machine Learning model